geeky-sh/geeky-sh.github.io/_posts/2023-11-29-Email-Sender-Identity-Verification.md

 ## Conclusion
 Next time, if you are configuring emails and find that they are strangely going to Spam or Junk folder, you know that you need to check whether these checks are implemented and verification returns success.

 However, there might be cases where even after SPF and DKIM checks pass, the email is still found in the spam folder.
 This might be because your email content might be potentially spam.
-Services like gmail also use M.L./A.I. to identify spams which you need to keep in mind.
+Services like Gmail also use M.L./A.I. to identify spam which you need to keep in mind.

 ## References
 - [Learn about SPF, DKIM and DMARC](https://www.cloudflare.com/learning/email-security/dmarc-dkim-spf/)